wikimedia/mediawiki-extensions-MassMessage/README.md

 The account name that the bot will post with.
 If this is an existing account, the extension will automatically take it over.

+    $wgAllowGlobalMessaging = true;

+Whether to enable sending messages from one wiki to another.
+Can be disabled on all wikis except one "central wiki" which will keep the log entries in one location.

 Messages are delivered using the [job queue](https://www.mediawiki.org/wiki/Manual:Job_queue).
 It is recommended that you set up a cron job to empty the queue rather than relying on web requests.
 You can view how many MassMessage jobs are still queued by visiting `Special:Version` on your wiki.